nrinaudo/scala-best-practices/src/main/mdoc/_definitions/adt.md

 }
 ```

-It's called a _sum_ type because its arity is equal to the sum of the arities of the types that compose it.
+It's called a _sum_ type because its cardinality is equal to the sum of the arities of the types that compose it.
 Here, both `True` and `False` are singleton types, and `Bool` can indeed only have 2 possible values.

 Sum types get a lot more interesting when you start using more complex data types for the alternatives.